cjdaniel/nfownage/README.md

 NFOwnage
 ========

 This is just a little script that generates a nice text file summary (what the cool kids call an NFO file), given a name, plus a list of MP3 files.

+It requires MP3Info.py version 1.12 (or later?).
+That's included in this repository.
+See the note below for more.

 Here's how you roll:

     % ./nfownage.py "Chris Daniel" /Users/chris/Music/Emily\ Haines/Cut*/*.mp3
     Artist    : Emily Haines